usafa-astro-331/astro-331-2024-spring/labs/lab_04b_attitude_control/README.md

 # Lab 4b: attitude control

-In this lab you will improve FlatSAT’s attitude determination system and integrate a reaction wheel for attitude control.
+In this lab you will integrate FlatSAT’s attitude control system.
+You will suspend FlatSAT from a string and change its orientation by varying the speed of the reaction wheel.
 (FlatSAT's design calls for 3 reaction wheels but you will only test 1.)
 You will measure system performance to ensure that FlatSAT can meet orbital torque and momentum requirements.

 You already submitted the prelab report for this lab.

 ## rotor mass properties

 Measure the diameter and mass of the reaction wheel.
 There is a spare rotor and a scale on the filing cabinets near the door.
 Use these values to calculate momentum storage and compare your predictions to measurements.

 ## equipment